iden3/docs/mkdocs/docs/getting-started/identity/identity-types.md

 ### Authentication Method

-Ethereum-controlled Identity can be authenticated by verifying Identifier matches to Ethereum account that sent a transaction (`msg.sender`).
+Ethereum-controlled Identity can be authenticated by verifying if the Identifier matches the Ethereum account that sent a transaction (`msg.sender`).

 In case Ethereum-controlled Identity performs State Transition and adds BJJ keys to it's Claims Tree, it can also